jvmahon/HubitatCustom/README.md

 # HubitatCustom
 # Super Parameter Setting Tool - Beta!

-This is a parameter setting tool that uses the device's manufacturer, device type, and device ID information to retrieve parameter setting information from a dabase.
+This is a parameter setting tool that uses the device's manufacturer, device type, and device ID information to retrieve parameter setting information from a database.

 #### This is still a work-in-progress.
 Estimate first release by Dec.
 15, 2020.
 Work is still being done to handle bitmap parameters (so recommendation is that you don't fork this repository for your own use yet!)